What if a Parent Can’t Pay for Nursing Home Care?

 Falls are a significant indicator of a future inability to remain safe and independent at home.
 So the correct question may not be, what if a parent can’t pay for nursing home care, but what if a parent—or anyone— refuses or fails to participate in preventative healthcare and won’t exercise?

 Asking the right question is something to think about.
-Learning the importance of the asking question skill will improve results in all areas of life.
+Learning the importance of asking questions will improve results in all areas of life.
 It’s the questions you don’t think to ask that cause the most trouble.

 Rehabilitation Stays After a Hospitalization